 When RED behaviours are observed and recorded, resulting in agreed consequences, we will notify parents and carers to discuss incidents and how they were managed.
-Some pupils will find difficulty in regulating their behaviour, and will already be identifying as requiring further support.
-Such pupils will have Communication and Regulation plans in place, and may regularly use the Zones of Regulation system we utilise in our classrooms (see Behaviour Policy 2022-2023).
+Some pupils will find difficulty in regulating their behaviour and will already be identifying as requiring further support.
+Such pupils will have Communication and Regulation plans in place and may regularly use the Zones of Regulation system we utilise in our classrooms.